Blog Post

 One possible explanation for the second stock price hike is the announcement of the GameStop CFO standing down on February 23rd.
 Of course the fact that Robinhood (the trading & investing platform) removed all trading restrictions earlier in the month was also helpful.

-Posts mention the term "diamond hands" and include relevant emojis, indicating that they will hold their stocks regardless of any price fluctuations.
+In addition to the changes in the GameStop executive team that may have driven the resurgence, we discovered 3 other noteworthy findings in the February posts: Posts mention the term "diamond hands" and include relevant emojis, indicating that they will hold their stocks regardless of any price fluctuations.
 Perhaps not everyone, but at least a portion of those involved appear to be determined as ever!

 A Reddit user who goes by the nickname "DVF" appears to be an influencer and a role model, with other users mentioning him both on his own posts and on posts by third users.